kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

+= 4.6.15 - February xx, 2017 =
+* Changed VP9 encoding CRF value to the H.264 setting.
+Using the WEBM setting led to unnecessarily high bitrates.

 = 4.6.14 - January 24, 2017 =
 * Updated Video.js to version 5.15.1
 * Added option to restrict video player aspect ratio to the default aspect ratio.